Division of Infectious Diseases

 Research Labs

-• Cover Lab: Research projects in the Cover laboratory are focused on bacterial infections, bacteria-host interactions, and the role of microbes in development of cancer.
+• Cover Lab: Research projects focus on bacterial infections, bacteria-host interactions, and the role of microbes in development of cancer.

-• Gaddy Lab: The Gaddy Lab is a microbiological laboratory that focuses on the interaction of bacterial pathogens with host cells.
+• Gaddy Lab: A microbiological laboratory that focuses on the interaction of bacterial pathogens with host cells.

-• Serezani Lab: The Serezani lab aims to develop therapeutic strategies to control systemic (sepsis) and localized infections (skin and lung) in healthy individuals, individuals with immune deficiencies, and those suffering from chronic inflammatory diseases, such as diabetes
+• Serezani Lab: Aiming to develop therapeutic strategies to control systemic (sepsis) and localized infections (skin and lung) in healthy individuals, individuals with immune deficiencies, and those suffering from chronic inflammatory diseases, such as diabetes.

-• Vanderbilt Immunometabolism Research Group (VIMRG): Our group is interested in understanding HIV-specific factors that contribute to elevated risk of cardiometabolic diseases in persons with HIV (PWH)
+• Vanderbilt Immunometabolism Research Group (VIMRG): Working to understand HIV-specific factors that contribute to elevated risk of cardiometabolic diseases in persons with HIV (PWH).

 Other Division-affiliated Programs